Moving to the Kingdom? Make sure you and your family are covered for every eventuality by getting health insurance in Saudi Arabia.

 Keep in mind what health cover you actually need.
-Is dental work included?
-What maternity costs are covered?
+Is dental work part of the plan?
+What maternity costs receive coverage?
 What are your co-payments?
 Which hospitals and clinics can you visit?
 These are all things you should consider.
 Also, keep in mind that insurance policies can vary substantially in price.
 This means that some of the more affordable ones might not be accepted at the larger, more popular or reputable hospitals and clinics.

 The advantages of getting private health insurance coverage in Saudi Arabia

 The good news is that even if your employer’s insurance is insufficient for your needs, you can always top it up.
 This means you can purchase additional private cover for things like chiropractic treatments or a contact lens stipend.
 In fact, you might even be able to negotiate additional private insurance in your benefits package.